 - 2. School Wide Emergency: In the event of a school-wide emergency our primary concern is the safety of our students.
-Staff are trained annually on school wide emergency preparedness, and drills for fire emergencies take place monthly throughout the school year.
+Staff are trained annually on school wide emergency preparedness, and drills for fire emergencies take place routinely throughout the school year.
 Students should remain calm and follow the instructions given by The Saint Constantine School faculty and staff.
 We will contact parents as soon as is safely possible through FACTS' Parent Alert and through social media, if appropriate.
 Parent Alerts will be sent via text message and email to the contact number and email address listed as correspondence in Family Portal.
 The Saint Constantine School uses a state of the art mobile school software for recording student whereabouts and safety during an emergency. - 3.
 Inclement Weather: Because The Saint Constantine School serves families throughout the Houston metro area, we keep a close eye on both HISD and FBISD's school closure updates for inclement weather.
 We may close if either school district closes, and will close if both close.
 Families will be notified of school closure through Parent Alert, social media, and email as soon as a decision has been announced. - 4.
-Fire Drills: Fire drills will occur monthly.
+Fire Drills: .
+Fire drills will occur consistently throughout the school year under the guidance of the Director of Operations.
 Each class will follow their teacher's instructions to practice evacuating the building and removing to a safe distance.
 Each classroom has posted a convenient fire-exit plan.